 Evaluation of Glaucoma

-At Simply Optometry, we screen all of our patients for glaucoma during our comprehensive eye examination.
-We have advanced equipment to assess our patients' risk for developing the disease as well as documentation strategies to track subtle changes in their eye health over time.
+At Simply Optometry, we screen all of our patients for glaucoma during our comprehensive eye examination and offer the iWellness for an advanced screening.
+We have advanced equipment such as the OCT to assess our patients' risk for developing the disease as well as documentation strategies to track subtle changes in their eye health over time.

 There are many details involved in the initial diagnosis of glaucoma.
 It is important to provide an accurate and complete family history as well as personal medical and eye history to help our doctors assess your risk level.

 A normal optic nerve head shown on the left and a glaucomatous optic nerve on the right.
 Note the excavated center area of the nerve on the right.

 The primary treatment for glaucoma is to lower eye pressure using medicated eye drops, which prevents the progression of the disease.
 There is currently no cure available, so the drops must be used indefinitely.
 Sometimes it may be necessary to use more than one type of drop to achieve adequate lowering of eye pressure.
 Surgical options to lower eye pressure are also available, though most commonly are not done as a first method of treatment.
 Our doctors will determine which treatment strategy is most appropriate for each individual patient.